 - making representations to the proper authorities on these subjects.

-The Society seeks to achieve these objects by offering advice to owners and architects and to the Local Planning Authority (the Royal Borough of Kensington & Chelsea), and if necessary by campaigning, with the support of its members who currently number more than a thousand.
+The Society was founded in 1927 and seeks to achieve these objects by offering advice to owners and architects and to the Local Planning Authority (the Royal Borough of Kensington & Chelsea), and if necessary by campaigning, with the support of its members who currently number more than a thousand.
 The Society will where appropriate make written and oral representations at public enquiries and planning appeals, and at consultations by public and private developers.